imrenmore/imrenmore/README.md

 - 👋 Hi, I’m @imrenmore
-- 👀 I’m interested in learning new coding languages and design.
+- 👀 I’m interested in learning new coding languages and front-end design.
-- 🌱 I’m currently learning different programming languages
+- 🌱 I’m currently learning how to use React
 - 💞️ I’m looking to collaborate on future coding programs